 Whether you live on a freezing mountain or a seaside city, you can benefit from this section.
 Here’s a list of methods that you can try out to get the most out of your heat pump:

-- According to Heat and Cool, you should clean your heat pump filter once every 8 to 12 weeks.
+• According to Heat and Cool, you should clean your heat pump filter once every 8 to 12 weeks.
 If you use it every day during the winter, you might want to consider narrowing it down to 5 to 6 weeks.
 On the other hand, never let the time between cleanings exceed 15 weeks.

 How Long Do Heat Pumps Last?

 Some heat pumps last longer than others.
-It should come to you as no surprise that people who live in a cold climate will use their heat pump more often than those in a warm area.
+It should come as no surprise that people who live in a cold climate will use their heat pump more often than those in a warm area.

 For example, you wouldn’t use a heat pump too often in Phoenix, Arizona, but just a hundred or so miles away in Flagstaff, you might freeze if you don’t!
 The people living in Flagstaff will get a shorter lifespan from their heat pumps since they’re using them much more often.

-On the other hand, if you always let the coils freeze and you refuse to clean the filter, you’ll end up shaving years off of your heat pump.
+On the other hand, if you always let the coils freeze and refuse to clean the filter, you’ll end up shaving years off of your heat pump.
 You’ll have to spend tons of money repairing and replacing them far more often than you should.

 Conclusion